rubinho101/MMM-01ZM/readme.md

 # MMM-01ZM

-Since I got a couple of Xiaomi LYWSDCGQ 01ZM Temperature and Humidity sensors and I want to display the values on the MMM [MagicMirror2](https://magicmirror.builders/) without using the Gateway approach, I created this MMM-01ZM module.
+Since I got a couple of Xiaomi LYWSDCGQ 01ZM Temperature-Humidity AND Nova PM SDS011 sensors and I want to display the values on the MMM [MagicMirror2](https://magicmirror.builders/) without using the Gateway approach, I created this MMM-01ZM module.

 ![alt text](img/MMM-01ZM.png "ScreenShot")

-## Installation
+## Installation of 01ZM Temp&Humidity Sensor

 In */home/pi/MagicMirror/modules* create a new folder MMM-01ZM with `git clone https://github.com/rubinho101/MMM-01ZM`\